shreyacupcake/poc/README.md

 - Calls tools associated with the selected use case, requiring user input for arguments.
 - Supports integration with various AI and ML tools for security applications.

-## Requirements

-- Python 3.x

 ## Usage

-1. Place your knowledge base JSON file (e.g., `kb.json`) in the same directory as the script.
+1. Place the knowledge base JSON file (e.g., `kb.json`) in the same directory as the script.
 2. Run the script:

     ```bash